 The point of Logomotion was to encourage cooperation amongst the levels of FIRST robotics teams.
 In order to score points, robots could hang inner tubes in the shapes of a triangle, circle, and square (representing the FIRST logo) off of PVC pegs at various heights; the higher the peg, the more points it was worth.
 If a FIRST logo was made efficiently, then the points scored on that row doubled.
 During autonomous, teams were able to pre-program their robot to hang a special yellow uber-tube which would double that peg’s total worth in points.
 The endgame featured a mini-bot race in which the bot that reached the top of a ten foot pole first got the most points.

-Our robot, Grab'n'Go, has an arm that used a claw to scoop up the inner tubes and place them on the desired peg for maximum points.
-Our mini-bot raced up the pole with two motors and two magnets to keep on the pole.
-We still use Grab'n'Go today at many of our community events for handing out candy or balloons.
+Grab'n'Go has a long jointed arm and claw to scoop up the inner tubes and place them on the desired peg for maximum points.
+Our mini-bot used a magnetic attatchment system and raced up the pole using two motors.
+We still use Grab'n'Go today at community events for handing out candy or balloons.